stanislavhh/ton-interface/README.md

 `utils/`: some common functions

 ## Dependencies
-All libs were chosen for reason:

 `redux-toolkit` - has integrated and full ecosystem for redux.
-It isn't lightweight, but includes all needed stuff to support from sm to big apps
+It isn't lightweight, but includes all needed stuff to support from small to large apps

 `material`  - I know this is not the lightweight lib, but again it allows to use many features, has a great support and smooth ui in comparison with others

-`react-transition-group` - just a common animation lib for react (allows us to make animations for transition between routes or with material components)

 ### Others: